Skip to content

 4. Preserve unknown fields rather than stripping them.

 The schema is intentionally open.
 Runtimes may add extension fields under ddx: for operational state, but those fields must be ignorable by other runtimes without changing artifact meaning.
+Specification fields state artifact intent, relationships, and constraints; runtime operational fields record execution details for that runtime.

 1. Read markdown files from the project filesystem.